BeatrisRah/BookSwap/README.md

 ```

-3. Run the development server:
+**3. Run the development server:**

 ```bash
   npm run dev
 ```

-The app will run on http://localhost:5173/ (or another port if configured).
+The app will run on http://localhost:5173 (or another port if configured).